 When we talk about cross-training shoes, we need to remember that there will always be some levels of specificity that some training shoes won’t be the best for.

-On the topic of specificity, a few common questions that I get asked on my cross-training shoe reviews are as follows,
+On the topic of specificity, a few common questions that I get asked include:

 - “Can I walk long distances in this pair?”